-46The write-off schedule for the 5-year SLM gives recovered amounts in nominal dollars.
-Therefore, recovered costs are adjusted for expected inflation to give an amount in expected constant dollars since the DCF calculation is based on constant-dollar values for all other variables.
+48The write-off schedule for the five-year SLM gives recovered amounts in nominal dollars.
+Therefore, recovered costs are adjusted for expected inflation to give an amount in expected constant dollars because the DCF calculation is based on constant-dollar values for all other variables.